What Do I Need to Know About House Sharing?

 Live-In Landlord

-Another form of house share is actually living with the landlord at the property.
-With a live-in landlord, you rent a room from your landlord and they will also stay there with their family.
-This can make your rent a lot cheaper, but you’ll have to contend with being under the eye of your landlord the entire time.
+Living with the landlord at the property involves renting a room where the landlord resides.
+This arrangement can make your rent a lot cheaper, but you'll have to contend with being under the eye of your landlord the entire time.

 Where Can I Find a House Share?